nomcomm/narratives_itsnotthefall/README.md

 ### Data

 -   The raw fMRI data can be downloaded from openneuro (details see paper).
-Extracted time series and brain maps are in the data_pieman subfolders.
+Extracted time series and brain maps are in the data_itsnotthefall subfolders.

 ### Dependencies